GameDevRichtofen-G/GameEngine-ConsoleCS/README.md

 ```
 ## Update function
 A function present in every instance of the Main_Class.
 It is called every frame and can be useful for updating the class.
+## Parameters
+`deltaTime` : the time interval in seconds it took from the last frame to the current frame
 ### Example
 ```csharp
 public override void Update(float deltaTime)